ERA reforms in depth: Zero/low hours and shift workers

 The Act also sets out new rights to reasonable notice of shifts and payment where shifts are cancelled or moved at short notice.
 The details of this right, to the extent that they are currently known, are set out below:

-Following consultation and to ensure that agency work is not used by employers as a ‘loophole’ to avoid their obligations, the above rights will also be extended to agency workers.
+To ensure that agency work is not used by employers as a ‘loophole’ to avoid their obligations, the above rights will also be extended to agency workers.
 The key agency worker reforms outlined in the Act are set out below:

 The above areas of reform will impact on employers in a variety of different ways, as we have explored below: